quizbot88/racing-game/README.md

+# Multiplayer Challenge Game

+This prototype demonstrates a simple skill-based game built with React.
+Players compete to earn the highest score within a limited time.
+For an eventual production release, entry fees and pooled rewards can be added.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).